-This pseudo-private method is called to update the .aopl legacy protocol file.
+This pseudo-private method is called to update the .aop protocol file.

 For the syntax, check with the Astronomical Observation Protocol Syntax Guide.
-CAUTION!
-This method should be considered deprecated and should not be used in any new code!

-- opcode (str) The operation code of the event to be written to protocol, as described in the AOP Syntax Guide. - argument (str) Whatever is to be written to the argument position in the .aopl protocol entry.

-• time (str, optional) - An ISO 8601 conform string of the UTC datetime you want to use.
+- opcode (str) The operation code of the event to be written to protocol, as described in the AOP Syntax Guide. - argument (str) Whatever is to be written to the argument position in the .aop protocol entry. - time (str, optional) An ISO 8601 conform string of the UTC datetime you want to use.
 Can also be "current", in which case the current UTC datetime will be used.
 In most cases, however, the calling method will pass its own time argument on to write_to_aop(), defaults to "current".

-PermissionError - If the user does not have the adequate access rights for writing to the .aopl file.
+PermissionError - If the user does not have the adequate access rights for writing to the .aop file.